 Water Resource Sustainability: The City Commission has adopted a long-range plan to begin the process of ensuring water for both people and the environment.
 Winter Haven has a special relationship with water for both economic growth and the environment.
 Staff is constantly working to shape the future of water resources and to encourage a long-term approach that will improve water resources as we grow and prosper.

 Natural Resource Education: One of the Division's high profile programs is the use of 12 City kayaks to provide first hand opportunities for the public to experience the lakes.
 Regular events take place where the public can try out kayaks and learn about the lakes.
 Staff also makes frequent presentations to both community and professional groups.
-Special events such as the 'Winter Haven Forever Blue' event this past fall are scheduled periodically.
-The summer of 2013 will include the City's first ever Natural Resources Summer Camp.
+Special events such as the 'Winter Haven Forever Blue' event (fall, 2012) are scheduled periodically.

 The Vision by Design process initiated in the year 2000 by the Winter Haven Chamber of Commerce stated that "Water Benefits All Aspects of our Economy, Culture and Environment".
 Shortly thereafter, the City's slogan changed to 'The Chain of Lakes City'.
 Ensuring healthy lakes in Winter Haven protects our quality of life and requires the full support of the community.
 The Natural Resources Division is committed to work with the community to ensure that the lakes and water resources are properly managed for years to come.
 Together, we will make a difference.